dunnkers/neural-network-backdoors/backdoor/README.md

-# MNIST poisoning
+# Backdoor in a MNIST CNN model

-Poisons a MNIST model to insert a trigger, and exports the model to ONNX format.
+A workflow to infect a PyTorch digit recognition CNN with a backdoor.
+Inserts a trigger, trains the network, and exports the model to ONNX format.

 Steps:
 1. MNIST dataset is downloaded from PyTorch repo